SAP-archive/teched2021-developer-keynote/storyboard.md

 # Introduction

+Making Developers' Lives Better

+Highlight SAP technologies with a clear focus on features that accelerate the development process, improve the developer experience and increases developer productivity and efficiency when developing end to end solutions or extending existing applications.
+* Several aspects of application development will be represented including:  AI/ML,  ABAP, CAP, Data & Analytics, Low-Code/No-Code.
+Deliver this message in a fun and weird way that attempts to grab hold of the viewer’s attention.
+* We will parody the concept of “Big Brother”.
+This is a globally-known popular reality television show where strangers are brought into a house to live together without any external stimulus.
+Confessionals/diary scences will be mechanism for tech topic delivery.
+Opening should probably parody Big Brother opening.
+* 12 Developers put in a house with no outside access (no Google search) and asked to work together to develop SAP BTP based application

 # Open Questions

-# Concept/Style

-* Big Brother:  Group of developers living in a house together.
-Confessionals/diary scences will be mechanism for tech topic delivery.
-Opening should probably parity Big Brother opening.

-# Themes

-* Make Developers Lives Better.
-Focus on key features in various development tooling which make developers more productive

 # Key Players